 There are also users who are not contacts.
-An example would be

-A Contact is always a member of one or more Contact Groups.
+A contact is always a member of one or more contact groups.

-For example: the contact
+For example, the contact

-hhirsch could be in the
+hhirsch could be in the contact group

-Users can utilise the user interface.
+Users can use the user interface.

 Contacts are users who are responsible for specific hosts and services.